 3. AT&T TV Now

+If you based in USA and need best tv streaming service you should try this service.
 AT&T TV Now was previously called DirecTV Now.
 It offers several tiers of channels, from 40 channel Plus plan for $50 per month to the staggering 125 channels Ultra plan, costs $135 per month.
 Both these plans cover a wide range of genres: sports, news, and entertainment.

 You can add HBO, Cinemax, Showtime, and Starz into your plan.
 AT&T TV Now also offers international consumers to enjoy contents with Brazilian, Spanish, Korean, and Vietnamese channels.